glcln/EPR-CorrectionAlgorithm/README.md

 After classification, according to the shape a correction is performed using coefficient templates (see below).
-This is the role of `ReturnCorr` wich calls `Correction_LRC` and `Correction_FL_FR`.
+This is the role of `ReturnCorr` or `ReturnCorrVec` wich calls `Correction_LRC` and `Correction_FL_FR`.
 If the corrected maximum is below 254 ADC or if the conditions are not fulfilled, this return the actual value of the maximum (meaning no correction).

 ## Cluster with two consecutive saturated strips